top of page

 2. Family Disputes and Uncertainty

 Without clear instructions, grief can quickly turn into confusion, disagreements, or even costly legal battles.
-A well-drafted Will avoids misunderstandings, sets expectations, and gives your loved ones clarity at a difficult time.
+A well-drafted Will avoids misunderstandings, sets expectations, and gives your loved ones clarity during a difficult time.

 3. Delays and Additional Costs

 Without a Will, the probate process becomes longer and more expensive.
-The court must appoint an administrator, and this can lead to delays, frustration, and unnecessary legal fees.
+The court must appoint an administrator, leading to delays, frustration, and unnecessary legal fees.

 4. No Guardians for Children